 No good can ever come of it, but I still do it.
 It’s very hard to stop though.
 Separating yourself from your thoughts is something that has really helped me.
 You can’t control your thoughts; we don’t know where they come from – they just pop into our heads.

 It’s a very simple idea, but it took me a while to understand, but when I got it I became so much calmer.

 I think it is a common problem because of the perceived difference between mental and physical health, and I think this feeling of “Why am I different?” is a huge part of it.

-James, I know that you advocate for employees supporting each other and keeping an eye out for those who may be struggling.
-At the same time, some work cultures can be cutthroat and one person under-performing or taking time off will be seen as an advantage by another.
+Some work cultures can be cutthroat and one person under-performing or taking time off will be seen as an advantage by another.